mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ### Questions

-1. What were the total number of votes cast?
+1. Who were the candidates in the election?
-2. Who were the candidates in the election?
+2. What was the total number of votes cast?
 3. How many votes did each candidate obtain?
 4. What percentage of the total votes did each candidate obtain?
 5. Which candidate won the election?